-Diwali is a happy celebration and similar to Christmas holiday: the children receive presents, they get their best dresses, send each other Diwali cards, visit friends and relatives, enjoy delicious food and especially lots of sweets.
+Diwali is a happy celebration and similar to the Christmas holiday.
+The children receive presents, they get their best dresses.
+Also, they send each other Diwali cards, visit friends and relatives, enjoy delicious food, and especially lots of sweets.
 See below some Vegan Diwali Recipes and join the celebration for the victory of light.

 Vegan Diwali Recipes To Celebrate The Victory Of Light